vasanthk/personal-tracker/happy-moments/2016_happy-moments.md

 It was quite a lot of work than I anticipated, but was quite fulfilling to hear that the students found it very valuable.
 So, there's my 1st happy moment.
 There's definitely more to improve on with my presentation skills - but happy for how it went considering it's my first big talk :) Need to rehearse more next time.

+**11/12/2016**

+Attended the "Snatch" crossfit seminar at NC Fit - followed by practice of progressions.
+Snatch is still one of the hardest compound movements in crossfit for me.
+Was good to get some guidance on its technique.
+Felt good to gets some weights up overhead after a while.